 For NetCommand compatible satellite receivers and some cable boxes, GUIDE will display the on-screen programming guide for the receiver or cable box.
-Press ADJUST ◀, ▶, ▲ or ▼ and ENTER to navigate the displayed Guide.
+Press ADJUST \triangleleft , \triangleright , \blacktriangle or \lor and ENTER to navigate the displayed Guide.
 For NetCommand compatible satellite receivers, you may also be able to use the number or other additional buttons.

 For NetCommand compatible DVD players, GUIDE will display the DVD disc "top" menu (not the setup menu).
-For A/V Discs, pressing GUIDE will display the Track List screen For IEEE 1394 devices with digital connections, press GUIDE twice to display the device's Guide.
-For media cards, pressing GUIDE displays a JPEG thumbnail menu (video) or a Playlist menu (audio).
+For A/V Discs, pressing GUIDE will display the Track List screen.
+For IEEE 1394 devices with digital connections, press GUIDE twice to display the device's Guide.